wonder-mice/d3-flame-graph/TASKS.md

 # Tasks

+- [ ] It is useful to be able to normalize costs from single fragment over its duration (in seconds)
+- [ ] It is useful to know how much fragments have specific fragment / module in them.
-- [ ] Structure view `focusNodeState` (and `rootNodeState`) is a mess.
+- [x] Structure view `focusNodeState` (and `rootNodeState`) is a mess.
 Clean it up.
-- [ ] Figure out what will be considered a `100%` in search summary.
+- [x] Figure out what will be considered a `100%` in search summary.
-- [ ] Figure out how to display aggregate value in search summary.
+- [x] Figure out how to display aggregate value in search summary.
 Need some "cost to short string" method.
 Not sure cost traits is a good place for it.
-- [ ] Show search summary
+- [x] Show search summary
 - [ ] Implement state saves
 - [ ] Collapse recursion
 - [ ] Implement clipboard copy